Get

 white cat playing on a scratching post

 Cats are active creatures that enjoy exploring and exercising throughout the day.
-Without things to do, they are likely to become destructive within the house by climbing the curtains, clawing the furniture, or peeing on the floor.
-Therefore, you need to make sure your feline has access to things like cat trees so they can get rid of pent-up energy and maintain a healthy mind and body.
+Without things to do, they are likely to be bored and may even become frustrated or display undesirable behaviors within the house, such as climbing the curtains, clawing the furniture, or even peeing on the floor.
+Therefore, you need to make sure your feline gets plenty of exercise and mental stimulation through environmental enrichment, and has access to things like cat trees so they can get rid of pent-up energy and maintain a healthy mind and body.
 But will cats utilize used cat trees?
 The truth is that it depends on the kitty in question.
 Here is what you should know.

 divider cat faces 2 oct 2024